i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2RefMANUAL.md

                 Prints the more detailed manual page with output details and examples and exits.

        -r, --r_list
                 The filename of the user provided list of replicate labels, read files, and treatment labels.

-Each line should be tab separated with the replicate label (no spaces), then the first read file, then the second read file, then the treatment label (no spaces).
-Example: brain_rep_1    ~/test_git/Galaxy4-brain_rep_1_1.fastq  ~/test_git/Galaxy5-brain_rep_1_2.fastq  treatment_brain
+               For paired end reads: each line should be tab separated with the replicate label (no spaces), then the first read file or files, then the second read file or files, then the treatment label (no spaces).

+               For single end reads: each line should be tab separated with the replicate label (no spaces), then the read file or files, then the treatment label (no spaces).

+               Example:
+                brain_rep_1    ~/test_git/Galaxy4-brain_rep_1_1.fastq  ~/test_git/Galaxy5-brain_rep_1_2.fastq  treatment_brain
                 adrenal_rep_1  ~/test_git/Galaxy2-adrenal_rep_1_1.fastq        ~/test_git/Galaxy3-adrenal_rep_1_2.fastq        treatment_adrenal
                 brain_rep_2    ~/test_git/Galaxy4-brain_rep_2_1.fastq  ~/test_git/Galaxy5-brain_rep_2_2.fastq  treatment_brain
                 adrenal_rep_2  ~/test_git/Galaxy2-adrenal_rep_2_1.fastq        ~/test_git/Galaxy3-adrenal_rep_2_2.fastq        treatment_adrenal

-                If a replicate has more than one set of fastq files (multiple forward and reverse fastq files) list the forward fastq files separated by commas (no spaces) in the same order as the reverse also separated by commas.
+                If a replicate has more than one set of fastq files (For paired end: multiple forward and reverse fastq files; For single end: multiple fastq files) list the forward fastq files separated by commas (no spaces) in the same order as the reverse also separated by commas.
 Each replicate should have all its files listed on the same line of the read file.

-Example (the first brain and adrenal replicates have two sets of fastq files): brain_rep_1    ~/test_git/Galaxy4-brain_rep_1_a_1.fastq,~/test_git/Galaxy4-brain_rep_1_b_1.fastq       ~/test_git/Galaxy5-brain_rep_1_a_2.fastq,~/test_git/Galaxy5-brain_rep_1_b_2.fastq       treatment_brain
+               Example (the first brain and adrenal replicates have two sets of fastq files):

+                brain_rep_1    ~/test_git/Galaxy4-brain_rep_1_a_1.fastq,~/test_git/Galaxy4-brain_rep_1_b_1.fastq       ~/test_git/Galaxy5-brain_rep_1_a_2.fastq,~/test_git/Galaxy5-brain_rep_1_b_2.fastq       treatment_brain
                 adrenal_rep_1  ~/test_git/Galaxy2-adrenal_rep_1_a_1.fastq,~/test_git/Galaxy2-adrenal_rep_1_b_1.fastq   ~/test_git/Galaxy3-adrenal_rep_1_a_2.fastq,~/test_git/Galaxy3-adrenal_rep_1_b_2.fastq   treatment_adrenal
                 brain_rep_2    ~/test_git/Galaxy4-brain_rep_2_1.fastq  ~/test_git/Galaxy5-brain_rep_2_2.fastq  treatment_brain